The last time Mercedes-AMG was tasked with building a model from scratch, it went to town.

 That’s considerably more difficult than building a low-volume supercar, particularly as Mercedes has stuck with the SLS’s gameplan: keeping its big engine in front of the driver rather than behind, nestling the cabin to the rear of a long-nosed body and even providing a decent boot, this time with a convenient liftback.

 It is also comparatively large and not tremendously lightweight.
 But it is beautiful and available as a Roadster.
-It’s also still powered by a hand-built V8 – AMG’s newly developed biturbo unit, producing 456bhp in the standard car and 503bhp in the more expensive (and likely more popular) S model tested.
+It’s also still powered by a hand-built V8 – AMG’s newly developed biturbo unit, producing 469bhp in the standard car and 514bhp in the more expensive and more popular S model tested.
 Heading the coupé range is the 577bhp R which aims to take the fight directly to McLaren and its fabulous 570S.
 As for the Roadster range - the standard GT uses the same 469bhp engine as the coupé, while the range-topping C has 549bhp at its disposal.

 In point of fact, it describes the GT as a lot of things, most notably the embodiment of the “spirit of the glorious Mercedes sports cars”.
 That it may be, but is it sufficiently good to outshine the Porsche 911 Carrera or new Audi R8?